gardrek/VVpet/README.md

 VVpet is a system for making and playing virtual LCD games.
 VVpet is not just one fantasy console, but more like a set of related fantasy consoles.
 It also allows one to easily make their own fantasy consoles, as well as games for those consoles.

 ## Getting Started
 VVpet is made with Löve 0.10.2, so you will need that to run it.
-Once you have love, simply run love with the project folder as the game, for example: in a terminal, run `love love_project`; or, in a gui, drag the folder to the Löve executable.
+Once you have love, simply run love with the project folder as the game, for example: in a terminal, run `love love_project/`; or, in a gui, drag the folder to the Löve executable.

 ## Interface
 VVpet is an emulator for virtual pets that never existed.
 VVpet is not just one fantasy console, but rather a set of related fantasy consoles and tools to create your own.
 VVpet comes with the vPET series of virtual consoles, including flagship vPET64, the main console which the others are each a variation of.